 - In a separate matter, the firm is advocating on behalf of incarcerated special needs youth in Maryland who are not receiving the rehabilitative special education services mandated by state law.

-- Covington currently is handling a total of 13 capital cases: seven in Alabama, two each in Mississippi & Florida, one in Georgia, and one in Tennessee.
+- Covington currently handles a total of 11 capital cases: six in Alabama and one in each of the following states: Arizona, Florida, Georgia, Maryland and Tennessee.
 The firm traditionally has represented clients during the post-conviction phase.
 More recently, it has turned its resources to the direct trial and direct appeal stages.
-William Wiley has been on death row in Mississippi since 1982.
+In 2012, Covington secured the release of an Alabama client who spent 17 years in prison, most of it on death row.

 - In response to the U.S. Parole Commission’s expedited scheduling of more than 500 remedial parole hearings, a battery of Covington attorneys mobilized to provide representation to D.C.
 Code offenders incarcerated in federal prisons around the country.
 The Commission’s move came in response to the ruling in Sellmon v.
 Turner, 551 F. Supp.2d 66 (D.D.C.
 2008), in which Judge Huvelle ruled that the Commission’s practice of applying Federal parole guidelines, rather than the District of Columbia parole guidelines in force as of the prisoner’s date of offense, constituted an impermissible ex post facto extension of the term of imprisonment.
 Given a second chance to make their case for parole, the hundreds of D.C. offenders eligible under the Commission’s rules faced the daunting task of putting together their parole cases for Commission consideration under the newly applicable parole guidelines.
-Twenty Covington attorneys answered a call for help from the D.C.
-Prisoners’ Project of the Washington Lawyers’ committee, and thus far have represented 18 prisoners at 10 correctional facilities around the country before Parole Commission hearing examiners.
+Over 25 Covington attorneys have answered the call for help from the D.C.
+Prisoners’ Project of the Washington Lawyers’ Committee, and thus far have represented nearly 40 prisoners at 14 correctional facilities around the country before Parole Commission hearing examiners.
+We have helped to obtain paroles in 23 of those cases.

 Guantanamo Bay Detainees